VIRSA-Lab/lambda-geeks-time/README.md

-### Format
+## Format

-Each session includes a presenter-prepared outline that covers:
+Each session, we will try to break down the paper and cover:

 * **When & Where**: Publication date, journal/conference venue
 * **Who**: Background of key authors